jzazhou/weather-station/README.md

 ![The weather station UI](preview.png)

 Every pixel on that screen is drawn by `ui.py` and pushed straight to the framebuffer.
-There is no desktop environment, no Tkinter, no web view — just Pillow composing a 480×320 image and a converter writing raw RGB565 bytes to `/dev/fb0`.
+Pillow composes a 480×320 image and a converter writing raw RGB565 bytes to `/dev/fb0`.

 ---